 An arboricultural assessment has been submitted in support of the application.
-The report identifies 17 individual trees, 5 groups of trees and 5 Hedgerows within and immediately adjacent to the site and have been categorised for tree quality in accordance with BS5837:2012.
-Of those trees within and immediately adjacent to the site there are two individual trees and one group identified as High (A) category; eight individual trees identified as moderate (B) category and eight individual and four groups of trees identified as low (C) category trees.
+The report identifies 11 individual trees, 3 groups and 5 hedgerows within and immediately adjacent to the application site and have been categorised for tree quality in accordance with BS5837:2012.